IN-CORE/incore-docs/manual/source/faq.md

 - *How do I check what version of Python and Anaconda are installed?*

     The versions can be checked by running `python --version` and/or `import sys;sys.executable` in Python console.
+If you have already installed Anaconda you need to use conda, Anaconda’s package manager to check the version by running `conda list anaconda`.

 - *I would like to use pip.
 I have Python 3 installed but the pip3 command does not work.*